 A Los Angeles native, Ruth Xilomen Rios is an Artist, Board Certified Art Therapist and Licensed Marital and Family Therapist.
+She is also an Art Therapy Credentialed Supervisor.
 She holds a Bachelor’s Degree in Fine Arts from the University of California Santa Cruz, a Master’s Degree in Marital and Family Therapy/Clinical Art Therapy from Loyola Marymount University, and a Master’s Degree in Fine Arts from Art Center College of Design.

 Xilomen has worked at non-profit organizations providing bilingual field-based services to low-income communities, cultivating a specialty in trauma with children and immigrant communities.
 Her approach incorporates evidence-based modalities, a mind-body integrative approach, and a culturally sensitive perspective.
 She has worked as a teaching artist in gallery and studio settings as well as in juvenile hall, facilitated art therapy workshops in community settings, and developed new internship opportunities for undergraduate art students.